TLS inspection

 Other operations

-• Save: Click the Save button below the Inspection Scope section to save the inspection scope without clicking Next.
-After the scope is saved, Saved is displayed in the upper-right corner of the section.
+• Save: Click Save below the Inspection Scope section to save the inspection range without clicking Next.
+After the scope is saved, Saved appears in the upper-right corner of the section.

-• Add: Click Add an inspection range to add another inspection scope.
-A policy supports up to 10 inspection scopes.
+• Add: Click Add an inspection range to add another inspection range.
+A single policy supports up to 10 inspection ranges.

-• Delete: Click the image icon in the upper-right corner of the Inspection Scope section to delete the current inspection scope.
-After you confirm the deletion, the scope is immediately deleted.
-You do not need to click Next.
+• Delete: Click the image icon in the upper-right corner of the Inspection Scope section to delete the current inspection range.
+After confirming the deletion, the range is immediately deleted without requiring you to click Next.
 Use this option with caution.

-After you configure all parameters, click Next to complete the policy configuration.
+After configuring the parameters, click Next to complete the policy configuration.

 3. Review the policy information.

-After you configure the policy, its details and inspection scopes are displayed.
-The Policy ID is displayed in the logs.
+After the policy is configured, the details of the policy and its inspection range are displayed.
+The Policy ID is included in the logs.

 Step 2: Install the TLS certificate

-After you create a TLS inspection policy, install the associated certificate on the hosts in the inspection scope.
+Install the associated certificate on all hosts in the inspection scope.

 Important